IamNaeto/IamNaeto/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on bash language
+- 🔭 I’m currently working on bash project
 - 🌱 I’m currently learning software engineering
-- 👯 I’m looking to collaborate on software engineering projects
+- 👯 I’m looking forward to collaborate on software engineering projects
-- 🤔 I’m looking for help with how to develop the grit and growth mindset needed to complete my learning with alx africa
+- 🤔 I’m looking for help with how to one day develop a badass software application that would be a world wide in demand software
 - 💬 Ask me about anything
 - 📫 How to reach me: linkedin.com/in/charles-obimnaetochukwu-egesionu
 - 😄 Pronouns: Charlie